Following many requests I am now adding detailed drawings of the

 In the diagram below the Mounting Block (blue colour) has been designed

-to accept 4 x M8 bolts (rather 2 x M8 bolts plus
+to accept four M8 bolts (rather than two M8 bolts

 Please note that the upper two M8 bolts tap into the front pole of the